MicrosoftDocs/dynamics365smb-docs/business-central/ui-change-basic-settings.md

 ## Notifications

-Choose the *Change when I receive notifications* link to view or change the notifications that you get about certain events or changes in status, such as when you are about to invoice a customer who has an overdue balance, or the available inventory is lower than the quantity you are about to sell.
-For more information, see [Managing Notifications](ui-smart-notifications.md).
+Choose the *Change when I receive notifications* link to view or change the notifications that you get about certain events or status changes, such as when you are about to invoice a customer who has an overdue balance, or the available inventory is lower than the quantity you are about to sell.
+Learn more at [Managing Notifications](ui-smart-notifications.md).

 ## Teaching tips